How do you prioritize?

 Feel what you feel

-When you turn away from difficult feelings, you perpetuate the behavior patterns that arise from them.
+But when you turn away from difficult feelings, you perpetuate the behavior patterns that arise from them.

 Instead, meet them with understanding.
 Meet your feelings as they are, allowing yourself to see them and to experience compassion and caring (without indulging or victimizing yourself).
 As you do so, your behavior will naturally begin to change, and you’ll find yourself more able to discern the truly important from the apparently urgent.